zonedbit/kubernetes-playground/docs/k8s-apps/fluxv2/fluxv2-repository-structure.md

 ## Create configuration repository

-* Create a github repository
+* Create a github repository, which can be used to store the configuration.

 ``` sh
 # Move to the temp folder